Income elasticity of demand: Income elasticities and budget shares

 In aggregate, food has an income elasticity of demand between zero and one, so expenditure increases with income, but not as fast as income does.
 This observation is known as Engel's law.

 Income elasticities are closely related to the population income distribution and the fraction of the product's sales attributable to buyers from different income brackets.
-When buyers in a certain income bracket get a pay raise, the income elasticity can be used to predict how much more the market will consume of that product.
+If buyers in a certain income bracket get a pay raise, the income elasticity can be used to predict how much more the market will consume of that product.
 If the income share elasticity is defined as the negative percentage change in individuals given a percentage increase in income bracken the income-elasticity, after some computation, becomes the expected value of the income-share elasticity with respect to the income distribution of purchasers of the product.
 When the income distribution is described by a gamma distribution, the income elasticity is proportional to the percentage difference between the average income of the product's buyers and the average income of the population.

 Income-varying elasticities of demand

 Income elasticities can vary as household income changes, particularly in the case of goods and commodities such as food and energy.
 At low levels of per capita income, elasticities of demand for food, energy, or other products can be high.
 As per capita income increases, however, income elasticities fall.
 At high levels, the marginal elasticities may go to zero, or even negative.
 These differences can be observed by comparing countries at different income levels.
 For example, estimates of the income elasticity of cereals ranges from 0.62 in Tanzania to 0.47 in Georgia, 0.28 in Slovenia, and 0.05 in the United States.

-The decline in elasticities as income increases is a form of Kuznet's curve.
+The decline in elasticities as income increases is a form of Kuznets' curve.
 As economies industrialize and get wealthier, consumer demand changes.
 At low levels of income, demand for energy or other goods increases very rapidly.
 However, as income rises further, consumption requirements (e.g. for food or energy) are increasingly satisfied.
 In addition, consumption patterns shift toward services rather than goods, which require fewer commodities to produce.